dashingsoft/pyarmor/src/user-guide.md

 seamlessly, there are still two challanges for py2exe and cx_Freeze:

 * All the scripts are compressed into a signle zip file
 * py2exe and cx_Freeze cound not find dependent system library files after scripts are obfuscated

 Here is one of workaround, it is suitable for use with py2app and PyInstaller eidther.

 * Create a project

         python pyarmor.py init --src=/path/to/src --entry=hello.py myproject

-* Configure the project, disable restrict mode, and set runtime path, otherwise obfuscated scripts could not find dynamic library `_pytransform`
+* Configure the project, disable restrict mode, and set runtime path, otherwise obfuscated scripts could not find dynamic library `_pytransform`.
+Besides, do not obfuscate entry script `hello.py`.

         cd myproject
-        ./pyarmor config --disable-restrict-mode --runtime-path=''
+        ./pyarmor config --disable-restrict-mode --runtime-path='' \
+                         --manifest "global-include *.py, exclude hello.py"

 * Obfuscate python scripts